Tifferets/dotNet5783_6956_6687/README.md

 stage0 final commit

 Bounes that we did:
-1. TryParse
+1. TryParse - BlTest/DalTest (1)
-2. reflection to string properties
+2. reflection to string properties - Exceptions DO (1)
-3. Style
-4. Event Trigger
-5. Update order for maneger
+3. Update order for maneger - BoOrder (3)
+4. Event Trigger -StartUp_Window line 57 (4)
-6. Data Trigger
+6. Data Trigger -OrderWindow line 62
+7. Style -App.xaml

+Bounes that we did not asked for:
+1.
+2.